Tweening

 timing functions.

-A timing function takes a number in the range [0, 1]
+A timing function takes a number in the range [0, 1] and returns another

 number in the same range but with a modified rate of change.
 Motion Canvas